-East Belfast is solidly PUL but there is a small CNR area immediately east of the Lagan, known as Short Strand, home to roughly 6,000 Catholics – about one tenth of the population of east Belfast.
+East Belfast is solidly PUL but there is a small CNR area immediately east of the Lagan, known as Short Strand, that is home to roughly 6,000 Catholics – about one tenth of the population of east Belfast.

 St Matthew’s (Catholic) church on Bryson Street serves as the north-east perimeter of Short Strand and was the site of a gun battle in the early Troubles in which three people were killed and which proved the strength of the recently-formed Provisional IRA (Battle Of St Matthew’s).